dtubbenhauer/graphhomology/README.md

 matching edges are the edges that are smoothed.
 Each smoothing choice gives a state of a cube, and each state gives a collection of circles.

-For a state $alpha$, the notebook forms the chain-group summand
+For a state $\alpha$, the notebook forms the chain-group summand

 $$
     V_\alpha = V^{\otimes k_\alpha},